saitarak/3D-Deep-Learning-Model-Implicit-Generation-using-Normalizing-Flows/Readme.md

 learning the optimal shape encoding.
 By capturing 3D shapes as dense point clouds, our approach advances generative 3D modeling.
 We conduct our experimentation on the ’cars’ object category from the ShapeNet dataset for its intricate internal details and complexity.
-To quantitatively assess the efficacy of our 3D reconstruction models, we employ the chamfer distance metric.
-Additionally, we present qualitative outcomes of our generation approach to provide a comprehensive view of our model performance
+To quantitatively assess the efficacy of our 3D reconstruction models, we employ the chamfer distance metric.
+Additionally, we present qualitative outcomes of our generation approach to provide a comprehensive view of our model performance.

 ## Setup